-- A fifth family joined us, this time hosted by a collaboration between a college and the local townspeople.
+- A fifth family joined us, hosted by a unique collaboration between a local college and the townspeople.

 - Three more of our guests received employment authorization and found work.

 - CASP hired its first employees: a part-time Executive Director and part-time Case Manager.

 - Three families significantly reduced their dependence on CASP as they moved out of their host homes into their own living spaces.